 Benefits of having a mentor

 - reassurance and confidence to apply

-- technical guidance from someone experienced
+- technical guidance from an experienced engineer

-- better progress
+- better structured progress

 - higher quality report(s)